Table of contents

 Do All HIPAA-Compliant Healthcare Chat Apps Offer a BAA?

 Yes, all HIPAA-compliant healthcare chat apps must offer a Business Associate Agreement (BAA) to ensure the protection of protected health information (PHI).
 This contract ensures the vendor will properly safeguard protected health information (PHI).
-So, even if a platform claims HIPAA compliance, you must confirm it provides and sign a BAA before using it.
+Even if a platform claims HIPAA compliance, confirm it will sign a BAA for PHI workflows.

 Is End-To-End Encryption Enough for HIPAA Compliance?

 No, end-to-end encryption alone is not enough for HIPAA compliance.
 HIPAA also requires access controls, audit logs, secure storage, and a signed BAA.
-Thus, full compliance includes both technical safeguards and administrative protocols.
+Full compliance includes both technical safeguards and administrative protocols.

 Can I Build My Own HIPAA-Compliant Messaging App?